sleepdeprecation/marky/readme.md

 # Marky

-Marky is a simple markdown editor that utilizes the GTK and is written in python.
+Marky is a very simple markdown editor written in python.

-Right now, Marky doesn't do anything other than render any markdown you place in the left pane to html in the right.
-Eventually I'll add in a webkit (or maybe gecko) based rendering engine to display the html, but for now, that's all it does.

-If you specify a file as an argument in calling marky (`./marky.py readme.md`), it will open up that file, and display the generated html.

-Marky can now open and save files using Ctrl+O and Ctrl+S respectively.
-That is all.

-Also, Ctrl+W closes it too.
+Marky has one main feature: you write markdown in the left pane, it gets generated into html so you can see what it'll look like in the right pane.

+Like I said, simple.

+## Keyboard Shortcuts

+**Ctrl + S**

+Save - if you haven't saved yet and it's a new file, you'll be prompted for where you want to save the file.

+**Ctrl + O**

+Open - Opens a `*.md` or `*.markdown` file on your local drive.
+Discards anything in the buffer (remember to save before opening a new file).

+**Ctrl + W**

+Close Window.
+I really like Ctrl+W as opposed to Alt+F4 (which works, but only because it's part of the operating system), so I implemented this.

 ## Requirements

 - Python2 (duh?)
 - PyGtk (Arch package: pygtk)
 - python2-markdown (some distros might use python-markdown, making python3's python3-markdown)

-## Future

-Eventually it'll have two keybindings - Ctrl+O and Ctrl+S to open and save.
-Nothing else.
-It does support OS based clipboards, so Ctrl+C/Ctrl+V words.
-It looks like Ctrl+A also works.